Rooms and Tariff

 For more information email info@bragararnol.org or telephone 01851 710210.

-Our Eala room is on the ground floor and has two single beds which can be joined together to make a double.
+Our Eala room is on the ground floor and has two single beds which can be linked together to make a double.
 This room and its en-suite shower room are fully wheelchair accessible.

 Listen for the sound of the whooper swan - an eala bhàn - and look out for them on Loch Grinneabhat, Loch Òrdais and Locha Dhubh in Bragar and Loch na Muilne in Arnol.
 They arrive in September from their Icelandic breeding grounds and winter here, with occasional birds staying on moorland lochs for the summer months.